 *Note: You’ll need to use a black inkpad and take a fingerprint of every single one of your child’s fingers.
 Go to your local police station if you’d like professional help taking your child’s fingerprints.
 If they’re recorded incorrectly, they won’t do you any good.

 You should also include a recent, color photo of your child and a DNA sample—anything from a toothbrush to a bloody bandage.

 What to Do If Your Child Goes Missing

 We hope this never happens to you, but please read the following steps so you’re prepared if your child ever disappears.

-Unlike adult missing persons, children are registered missing immediately and an AMBER Alert can be issued if the case meets proper criteria.
+Call 911 Immediately Unlike adult missing persons, children are registered as missing immediately and an AMBER Alert can be issued if the case meets proper criteria.
 The sooner you call the police, the quicker they’ll be able to get patrol cars on highways and citizens looking out for your child.